q-octo/q-octo/README.md

 * cybergear
 * CRC

-Q-Octo was originally designed for [ELEC6212: Biologically Inspired Robotics](https://www.southampton.ac.uk/courses/modules/elec6212), a fourth year module at the University of Southampton.
+Q-Octo was originally designed for [ELEC6212: Biologically Inspired Robotics](https://www.southampton.ac.uk/courses/modules/elec6212), a fourth-year module at the University of Southampton.
+Q-Octo was inspired by [Q-Whex](https://www.youtube.com/watch?v=UJHbiZUROM8).